 Meetings, Travel, Reimbursement, & Compensation

-These positions require regular participation in teleconferences & may involve significant worldwide travel, including travel to ICANN’s three annual Public Meetings.
-Meetings during 2018 will be held in San Juan, Puerto Rico (10–15 March); Panama City, Panama (25–28 June); & Barcelona, Spain (20–26 October).
+These positions require regular participation in teleconferences and may involve significant international travel, including travel to ICANN’s three annual Public Meetings.
+Meetings during 2018 will be held in San Juan, Puerto Rico (10–15 March); Panama City, Panama (25–28 June); and Barcelona, Spain (20–26 October).

 Reasonable direct & properly documented expenses incurred in the course of service will be reimbursed.